-DCP3 editors, authors, and peer reviewers will lead a session on universal health coverage in low-and middle-income countries at the 2017 International Health Economics Biennial World Congress in Boston, MA on July 8-11.
-The session - chaired by David Wilson of the Bill & Melinda Gates Foundation, and Peter Neumann of Tufts Medical Center - will highlight key findings from DCP3's culminating volume (Volume 9).
+DCP3 editors, authors, and peer reviewers led a session on universal health coverage in low-and middle-income countries at the 2017 International Health Economics Biennial World Congress in Boston, MA on July 8-11.
+The session - chaired by David Wilson of the Bill & Melinda Gates Foundation, and Peter Neumann of Tufts Medical Center - highlighted key findings from DCP3's culminating volume (Volume 9).

 As the final volume in the DCP3 series, Volume 9's ambitious agenda is to develop and cost a High Priority Package which is particularly focused on low income countries, and an Essential Package focused on lower-middle income countries.
 These two packages form the “road-map” to Universal Health Coverage; low income countries can use the High Priority Package to guide scale-up, and similarly middle income countries can use the Essential Package.

-In this session, four synthesis papers will be presented by DCP3
+In this session, four synthesis papers were presented by DCP3

 editors and authors Prof. Susan Horton